-The Welch Foundation is one of the nation’s largest private funding sources for fundamental chemical research at universities, colleges and other educational institutions in Texas.
+The Welch Foundation is one of the nation’s largest private funding sources for fundamental chemical research at universities, colleges, and other educational institutions in Texas.

-The Welch Foundation has awarded the 2026 Norman Hackerman Award in Chemical Research to Dr. Sheel Dodani, associate professor in the Department of Chemistry and Biochemistry at The University of Texas at Dallas, for her pioneering contributions to the development of engineered proteins as anion sensors in biology.
+The Welch Foundation has awarded the 2026 Norman Hackerman Award in Chemical Research to Dr. Sheel C. Dodani, associate professor in the Department of Chemistry and Biochemistry at The University of Texas at Dallas, for her pioneering contributions to the development of engineered proteins as anion sensors in biology.
 Congratulations to Dr. Dodani!

 2025 Welch Award in Chemistry Recipients Stuart L. Schreiber and Peter G. Schultz